alice20030504/COMSW4156-TeamX/docs/STYLE_CHECK_SUMMARY.md

 - Flagged unused imports, dead code, and overly broad exception handling.

 ## Current Status
-- Latest run (`mvn clean checkstyle:check`) reports zero violations for the `iteration-1` submission.
+- Latest run (`mvn clean checkstyle:check`) reports zero violations for the `iteration-2` submission.
-- Checkstyle report archived at `reports/checkstyle-result.xml` for reference.
+- Checkstyle report archived at [`testresult/checkstyle/checkstyle-result.xml`](../testresult/checkstyle/checkstyle-result.xml) for reference.
 - Formatting hooks execute before commit to keep diffs minimal and consistent.
-- PMD is disabled for iteration 1 and will be revisited in iteration 2.
+- PMD is enabled and integrated into the CI pipeline for iteration 2.

 ## Planned Improvements
 - Add a custom Checkstyle rule to enforce `@DisplayName` usage in JUnit tests.